AdaCore/spark2014/lrm/source/mapping-spec.rst

 Initialized by elaboration of declaration
 +++++++++++++++++++++++++++++++++++++++++

-The example that follows introduces an abstract state at the specifications and refines it at the body.
+The example that follows introduces an abstract state at the specification and refines it at the body.
 The constituents of the abstract state are initialized at declaration.

 Specification in SPARK 2005: